adrianog3/react-native-typescript/README.md

 yarn add -D eslint-config-airbnb-typescript
 ```

-The last step is to add the following lines in the `.eslintrc` file:
+The next step is to add the following lines in the `.eslintrc` file:

 ```diff
 {